Collective Worship

 Celebration of the Word

 Every other week the students are lead through a Celebration of the Word by a member of our Senior Leadership Team, Chaplaincy Team or RE Department.
-They are often based on the Gospel of the Sunday before and gives the students an opportunity to reflect on what the Gospel in telling them.
+They are often based on the Gospel of the Sunday before and gives the students an opportunity to reflect on what the Gospel is telling them.
 A chance for the students to hear the word of God and reflect on what it is asking from us.
 It is also an opportunity to come together as a year group and pray for each other and our school community.